SulakshanaChakraborty/speech-emotion-recognition/README.md

 * MFCC and GeMAPS
 * Mel Spectogram and GeMAPS

-2) Speech Emotion Recognition: This notebook houses the code for running the speech emotion recognition task and speech processing pipeline and evalution visualisations.
+2) Speech Emotion Recognition: This notebook houses the code for running the speech emotion recognition task and speech processing pipeline.